ratan-lab/sumo/README.rst

 .. inclusion-start-marker-do-not-remove

+.. short-description-start-marker-do-not-remove

 **sumo** is a command-line tool to identify molecular subtypes in multi-omics datasets.
 It implements a novel nonnegative matrix factorization (NMF) algorithm to identify groups of samples that share molecular signatures, and provides tools to evaluate such assignments.

+.. short-description-end-marker-do-not-remove

 Installation
 ------------